wavemaker/docs/docs/user-interfaces/web/components/angular-components/datalive/livefilter/live-filter-basic-usage.md

 ---
-title: "Live Filter - Basic Usage"
+title: Live Filter - Basic Usage
-id: "live-filter-basic-usage"
+id: live-filter-basic-usage
-sidebar_label: "Creating a Live Filter"
+sidebar_label: Creating a Live Filter
+last_update: { author: "WaveMaker" }
 ---
 ---
 To add filter capabilities to your app, drag-and-drop the **Live Filter** widget and bind the result from the Live Filter to the desired widget like Data Table or List.